-The Coast to Coast is an epic long-distance hike through through three of England’s most-loved national parks: the Lake District, the Yorkshire Dales, and the North York Moors.
+The Coast to Coast is an epic long-distance hike through three of England’s most-loved national parks: the Lake District, the Yorkshire Dales, and the North York Moors.

-Exploring an ever-changing landscape filled with history, heritage, tranquility, and wild beauty, the route travels 182 miles (293 kilometers) from St Bees on the Irish Sea to Robin Hood’s Bay on the North Sea.
+Exploring an ever-changing landscape filled with history, heritage, tranquillity, and wild beauty, the route travels 182 miles (293 kilometers) from St Bees on the Irish Sea to Robin Hood’s Bay on the North Sea.

 Along the way you will discover some of Britain’s most stunning countryside as you hike over empty fells and past serene lakes, through patchwork pastures and into sleepy villages, over majestic moorland and along some spectacular coastline.

 Despite being one of the most popular long-distance routes in the UK, the Coast to Coast is an unofficial trail and is mostly unsignposted.
 As such, navigation skills are helpful on some of the more remote parts.

 The route was devised by legendary fellwalker Alfred Wainwright in his 1973 book, A Coast to Coast Walk.
 Wainwright recommends that walkers dip their booted feet in the Irish Sea at St Bees, at the start of the walk, and in the North Sea at Robin Hood's Bay at the end of the walk.

 As Wainwright suggests, this Collections starts on the East Coast and finishes on the West Coast.
 This way, the prevailing winds are behind you and the hardest walking is completed in the first few stages.
 However, many people opt to complete the trail from West to East and it is an equally valid choice.

 In this Collection, we split the trail into 13 stages.
 Of course, you can split up each stage into as many days as you are comfortable with.
 You can also walk any single stage, or a couple of stages, in isolation.